AetherSparks/Digital-Raindrop-Displayer/README.md

-An interactive web application that visualizes and solves the digital rainfall problem, developed for AlgoNet Hackathon by Team 78.
+An interactive web application that visualizes and solves the digital rainfall problem, developed for AlgoNet Hackathon by Team 78, comprising of Abhiraj Ghose(E23CSEU0014) and Pallav Sharma(E23CSEU0022)

 ## 🚀 Features